adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP11CERT1
 Certificate of less than one academic year in Computer And Information Sciences And Support Services.
-Cert. less than one academic yr in Computer & Information Sciences & Support Services.
+Cert. <1 academic yr in Computer & Information Sciences & Support Services.

 CIP11CERT2
 Certificate of at least one but less than two academic years in Computer And Information Sciences And Support Services.
-Cert. at least one but less than two academicyrs in Computer & Information Sciences & Support Services.
+Cert. >1<2 academicyrs in Computer & Information Sciences & Support Services.

 CIP11ASSOC
 Associate degree in Computer And Information Sciences And Support Services.
 Assoc. deg. in Computer & Information Sciences & Support Services.

 CIP11CERT4
-Award of more than two but less than four academic years in Computer And Information Sciences And Support Services.
+Award of at least two but less than four academic years in Computer And Information Sciences And Support Services.
-Award more than two but less than four academicyrs in Computer & Information Sciences & Support Services.
+Award >2<4 academicyrs in Computer & Information Sciences & Support Services.

 CIP11BACHL
 Bachelor's degree in Computer And Information Sciences And Support Services.